shuhaowu/runefoil/README.md

 Runefoil
 ========

-Run Runelite in a secure environment such that it's not possible for it to exfiltrate data(-).
+Run Runelite in a secure environment such that it is unlikely for it to exfiltrate data(-).
 The name Runefoil is inspired by the tinfoil hat, as we are paranoid enough to run it in such a convoluted environment.